Ireland take charge in Sri Lanka with highest Test score

 Campher was well caught by a diving De Silva at first slip to give Jayasuriya his third wicket in the innings.

-Sri Lanka's openers negotiated the final session without much trouble, although Ireland's quicks found the outside edge of the bat of Madushka with the new ball.
+Sri Lanka's openers negotiated the final session without much trouble, although Ireland's quicks found the outside edge of Madushka's bat with the new ball.

 Ireland trail 1-0 in the two-match series after losing the first Test by an innings and 280 runs.